-- a.
+a.
 Contract Administrator.
 All RA and PHAS Troubled PHA applicants must have a Contract Administrator.
 The contract administrator must assure that the financial management system and procurement procedures that will be in place during the grant term will fully comply with either 24 CFR parts 84 or 85, as appropriate.
-If an applicant that is required to have a Contract Administrator Partnership Agreement fails to submit one or if it is incomplete, incorrect, or insufficient, this will be treated as a technical deficiency.
+If an applicant that is required to have a Contract Administrator Partnership Agreement fails to submit one or if it is incomplete, incorrect, or insufficient, this will be treated as a curable deficiency.
 Contract administrators are expressly forbidden from accessing HUD's Line of Credit Control System (LOCCS) and submitting vouchers on behalf of grantees.
 Contract Administrators must also assist grantees in meeting HUD's reporting requirements.
-Contract Administrators may be: local housing agencies; communitybased organizations such as community development corporations (CDCs), churches, temples, synagogues, mosques; nonprofit organizations; state/regional/local associations, agencies and organizations.
+Contract Administrators may be: local housing agencies; community-based organizations such as community development corporations (CDCs), churches, temples, synagogues, mosques; nonprofit organizations; state/regional/local associations, agencies and organizations.
 Troubled PHAs are not eligible to be contract administrators.
-Organizations that the applicant proposes to use as the contract administrator must not violate or be in violation of other conflicts of interest as defined in 24 CFR part 84 and 24 CFR part 85. - b.
-Nonprofit status.
-All nonprofit applicants must submit their IRS determination letter to prove their nonprofit (e.g., 501(c)(3)) status.
-Please see the General Section for instructions for submitting the required documentation with your electronic application. - c.
-Requirements Applicable to All Applicants.
-All applicants, lead and non-lead, should refer to "Other Requirements and Procedures Applicable to All Programs" of the General Section for requirements pertaining specifically to procurement of recovered materials and for information regarding other requirements to which they may be subject.
+Organizations that the applicant proposes to use as the contract administrator must not violate or be in violation of other conflicts of interest as defined in 24 CFR part 84 and 24 CFR part 85.
+HUD Field Offices or Area ONAPs will have final approval of Contract Administrators at time of grant agreement execution.